Atoms and Bytes, a start-up founded by a father-son duo in Chennai, is getting ready to build racing drones for the world.

 Mr. Venkatesh says his firm is also expecting a soft loan to the tune of Rs.
 1 crore under another State government scheme.

-Every purchase enquiry is fulfilled only after getting the person's ID proof, he says.
+Every purchase inquiry is fulfilled only after getting the person's ID proof, he says.
 "It's like purchasing a SIM card."

 Media Courtesy : THE HINDU